jaredly/geometricart/Roadmap.md

 - [ ] can zoom be animated?
 I would like that.
 - [ ] clipping an (open) path, might result in closed.
-- [ ] I want to be able to sort lines
+- [x] I want to be able to sort lines

+It would be really nice to be able to know what the transformation was that took the original line to the current line, within a `groupId`.
+Like, some of theme were just translated, but some were rotated, some were flipped, etc.

 # Lines!